Making new contacts at a networking event can be invaluable for your career, so don’t make these small mistakes.

 Networking Event Tip: It’s okay to be personable and social, but treat each person you meet the way you’d treat a prospective boss.
 Keep it professional.
 For all you know, that person is a germ-o-phobe and you just ruined their drink.

-Obviously, none of these networking slip ups are going to be as devastating to your image as having too many drinks or wearing that mini-mini skirt would be, but they do matter.
+Obviously, none of these networking slip-ups are going to be as devastating to your image as having too many drinks or wearing something inappropriate would be, but they do matter.
 As you stir up the courage to get out and meet new people, pay attention to what others are doing.
 You’ll see some small things that you think are brilliant and some others that are detrimental.
+Learn from them.

 Meeting new people can be an intimidating prospect for some people, especially when you’re putting your professional image on the line.
 Avoid these simple little slip-ups and you can stack the deck in your favor.